 The growth of mobile commerce (m-commerce) is unstoppable as it continues to strengthen the frontiers of the entire ecommerce sector.

-How should marketers move toward this direction?
+How should marketers move in this direction?
 In 2015, Episerver surveyed American consumers to identify the top five features they expect from mobile retail websites.

 Not surprisingly, user reviews are at the top of the list, with 54% of surveyed consumers citing it as their number one expectation from an online retail site.
 User reviews allow consumers to communicate quickly and easily with a brand.
 Thus, it makes sense that consumers would be highly satisfied with this feature in place.
 It makes a company appear more trustworthy, transparent, and committed to providing good service.